gborobio73/huhuu-dev/day-2/README.md

 Remember to update `server.js` to read files from `/public` now

-- Make sure that everything works fine by restarting the server `node src/server.js`
+- Make sure that everything works fine by restarting the server `PORT=8080 node src/server.js`

 ## HTML elements, styling and positioning